 Each person is unique, with different circumstances that affect how their body processes CBD.

-If you’re new to CBD or need a good reference, start with the estimates the “Effect Time” row (shown in the “Consumption Methods Compared” table).
+If you’re new to CBD or need a good reference, start with the estimates in the “Effect Time” row (shown in the “Consumption Methods Compared” table).
 Next, compare it to your own times and use the insights from “The Quality and Type of CBD Matters” and “Each Person is Unique” paragraphs to identify what could be impacting the rate at which your body processes CBD.

 Thanks so much for reading our article.
-I hope that this answered your question and improved your understanding of how CBD works.
+I hope this answered your question and improved your understanding of how CBD works.
 Next time you hear someone ask, “How long does CBD take to work?” be sure to spread the knowledge!

 Thanks again for reading!
-If you have any questions or comments, or need any help at all, please engage in the comments below!
+If you have any questions or comments or need any help at all, please engage in the comments below!